afterworkdevelopments/marionettist/README.md

 ## Install

 ```
-  npm install marionetist --save
+  npm install marionettist --save
 ```
 ## Dependencies

-**Marionetist** depends on a lot of awesome libraries, like:
+**Marionettist** depends on a lot of awesome libraries, like:

 * **[numeral](http://numeraljs.com/) (Formatting and manipulating numbers)**
 * **[moment](http://momentjs.com/) (Parse, validate, manipulate, and display dates in JavaScript)**